btc-script-explorer/scantool/examples/screen-shots.md

 ### OP_RETURN output message, viewed as text

+From transaction ac49f0d3117a02545d86efff49be45fe94cd99f901456088a3dcb0e816cb6927

 ![Ordinal (as text)](/assets/images/screen-shots/op-return-message-as-text.png)

 ***

 ### Transaction Results

+Transaction results include some data about the overall transaction and a list of inputs and outputs.
+The values and addresses for the inputs come from their previous outputs.
+The inputs and outputs can be opened by clicking on them.

 ![Transaction Results](/assets/images/screen-shots/tx-results.png)

 ***

 ### Block Results

+Block results include some data about the overall block, optionally-loaded spend type and output type charts and a list of transactions.

 ![Block Results](/assets/images/screen-shots/block-results.png)